Difference Between Value and Growth Stocks

 Do you know why people choose to invest in stock over any other instrument?
 It’s because stocks grow faster than the inflation rate.
 To mitigate the risk, the investors may choose mutual funds, ETFs, but these are culminations of stocks too.

-Value vs Growth Stocks Infographics
+Value vs. Growth Stocks Infographics

 - Valued stocks are undervalued stocks.
 That’s why investors prefer valued stocks more.
 Growth stocks, on the other hand, are overvalued stocks.

-|The basis for Comparison||Value Stocks||Growth Stocks|
+|Basis for Comparison||Value Stocks||Growth Stocks|

 |Meaning||These stocks are undervalued than it should have been.
 That’s why investors prefer to invest in these stocks.||As per the prediction of financial analysts, these stocks will outperform every other stock in the similar industry.|

-|Which stocks investors prefer more?||Valued stocks are preferred more than growth stocks.
-It’s because valued stocks can be bought at an undervalued price.||Growth stocks are not often preferred because investors can’t see it now (it may/may not outperform other stocks in near future).
+|Which stocks investors prefer more?||They are preferred more than growth stocks.
+It’s because valued stocks can be bought at an undervalued price.||They are not often preferred because investors can’t see it now (it may/may not outperform other stocks shortly).
 Plus, growth stocks can sometimes be overvalued and expensive.|

 |Overvalued/Undervalued||Valued stocks are undervalued stocks.||Growth stocks are overvalued stocks.|